afdezfraga/cfDNA_info/CCGA.md

     1. **Mutations**
     2. **Chromosome changes**
     3. **DNA methylation changes**.
 This outperformed the other two approaches.
   - **Sub-study 2, TRAINING/INITIAL VALIDATION** (Completed) ([DOI](https://doi.org/10.1016/j.annonc.2020.02.011)): They selected methylation as their prefered approach.
 In particular, they focused on **TARGETED METHYLATION**.
 Even though they use WGBS data, they focus on a set of informative regions/CpG sites.
+(I'm not 100% sure to get this, but as I understand, they analize the samples using WGBS data to get the "important regions", and then they sequence the samples again, not using WGBS but a targeted aproach, so they get a higher coverage of those regions at a cheaper cost [see paper, subsection "_Targeted methylation panel design, sample processing, and sequencing_"]).
   - **Sub-study 3, VALIDATION** (Ongoing/Completed?) ([DOI](https://doi.org/10.1016/j.annonc.2021.05.806)): ...